What is Ethereum?

 Ethereum Price Prediction

 Despite the trials, ETH’s edge over competitors.
 Its advantage–now and perhaps in the future – is that of developer participation.

 Ethereum competitors are clearly determined, offering irresistible incentives and offers, and capping that up with a compatible virtual machine to clip market share, depressing Ethereum price.
 Some projects, thanks to incentives offered by Tron, for instance, switched camps.
 The absence of long-lasting fixes could prove problematic in the near future.

 Still, Ethereum is the second most valuable coin after Bitcoin (BTC).
-As current rates, ETH price is trading at $158, up 12 percent in the last week, with a market capitalization of $17.5 billion.
+As current rates, ETH price is trading at $341 and has a market capitalization of $38,536,188,665 USD.
 However, the Ethereum price is down over 50 percent from 2020 highs.
 The year has been turbulent for ETH price and understandably, the analyst’s forecast is bleak.

 Even though the BTC price, and other cryptocurrencies including Ethereum (ETH), are said to be immune from events in the traditional market, ETH price collapsed, free-falling to lows of $110 in mid-March.
 The stock and the commodities market were not spared.